aws-samples/aws-batch-comp-infrastructure-sample/docker/README.md

 }
 ```

-You can extend the competition base image (either Leader or Worker) by writing your own `/competition/solver` script and copying it to a new container which is based on the Competition Base Container.
+You will adapt the Mallob `solver` script to invoke your solver and coordinates with Worker nodes.
+You should extend the competition base image by copying your `solver` script to a new container that is based on the Competition Base Container.

-NOTE: We have provided a fully fleshed out example of how to do this in the following github repo: [https://github.com/aws-samples/aws-satcomp-solver-sample](https://github.com/aws-samples/aws-satcomp-solver-sample).

 For example: